hughobrien/psu-constitution/README.md

 3. Constitutional amendments come into effect the day after the Annual General Meeting or Extra-ordinary General Meeting at which it is passed.

-4. PSU Council can amend the schedules of this Constitution.
+4. PSU Council can amend the Schedules of this Constitution.

 5. Approval of two thirds of eligible voting members present at the council meeting is required for change